FragmentedCurve/www/data/README.md

 		  :id "2"
 		  :date "29 April 2016"
 		  :author "Solène"
+		  :tiny "Read more about how I use cl-yag."
-		  :short "I will explain how to use the generator" :tag "example help code")
+		  :tag "example help code")

 Then write a corresponding **data/2.md** file, using markdown.